 Many friends of Tibet and admirers of the Dalai Lama, who has always advocated nonviolence, believe he knew nothing about the CIA program.
 But Gyalo Thondup, one of the Dalai Lama’s brothers, was closely involved in the operations, and Knaus, who took part in the operation, writes that “Gyalo Thondup kept his brother the Dalai Lama informed of the general terms of the CIA support.”
 According to Knaus, starting in the late 1950s, the Agency paid the Dalai Lama $15,000 a month.
 Those payments came to an end in 1974.

-In 1999, I asked the Dalai Lama if the CIA operation had been harmful for Tibet.
+In 1999, I asked the Dalai Lama if the CIA operation had been harmful to Tibet.
 “Yes, that is true,” he replied.
-The intervention was harmful, he suggested, because it was primarily aimed at serving American interests rather than helping the Tibetans in any lasting way.
+The intervention was harmful, he suggested because it was primarily aimed at serving American interests rather than helping the Tibetans in any lasting way.
 “Once the American policy toward China changed, they stopped their help,” he told me.
 “Otherwise our struggle could have gone on.
 Many Tibetans had great expectations of CIA [air] drops, but then the Chinese army came and destroyed them.
 The Americans had a different agenda from the Tibetans.”